elsafurtado/wp-agenda/readme.txt

 3. Just go to agenda main page and start to create events!

 Once the event is created, you can acessing http://yoursite/?agenda for see the full calendar of events, or even http://yoursite/?post_type=agenda for see the events lists.

+Checkout a great tutorial about the plugin instructions [Full Calendar](http://blog.alexandremagno.net/en/2012/06/making-wordpress-events-with-wp-agenda/ "Making wordpress events with wp-agenda") for the great plugin!

 == Screenshots ==